 Rental Income Is Treated Conservatively on Purpose

-Most conventional frameworks don’t count full rent at face value.
-A common approach uses 75% of gross rent as qualifying income, leaving a 25% cushion for vacancy and maintenance.
+Most conventional frameworks do not count full rent at face value.
+A common approach uses 75% of gross rent as qualifying income, which leaves a 25% cushion for vacancy and maintenance.
+Coordinating this number with your broader tax planning strategies helps you understand the after-tax picture, since deductible expenses also affect what shows up on your return.

 Scaling Considerations

 If you plan to finance multiple properties, conventional lenders may require higher reserves or stricter verification as your property count grows.
-Owning 3 to 5 financed units, for example, could trigger additional cash reserve requirements per property, which can slow acquisition pace.
+Owning 3 to 5 financed units, for example, can trigger additional cash reserve requirements per property, which slows acquisition pace.
+This is one of the most common reasons growing investors switch to DSCR for additional purchases.
+Reviewing how rentals fit with your overall investment management plan, and with the principles in Should I Adjust My Portfolio in Retirement?, helps you avoid concentration risk as the portfolio scales.

 DSCR vs. Conventional: A Practical Side-by-Side